Discover more from Grading for Growth

 Earlier this summer, I was part of a roundtable discussion at The Grading Conference titled “Grading P.R.”, somewhat tongue-in-cheek.
 It was all about earning buy-in with alternative grading systems.
-Preparing for that session, I reflected on four principles that can guide the process of building trust with students, which convenientlyspell out the word SAFE: Simplify, Actually communicate, Follow through, and Examine everything.
+Preparing for that session, I reflected on four principles that can guide the process of building trust with students, which conveniently1 spell out the word SAFE: Simplify, Actually communicate, Follow through, and Examine everything.
 Here’s what each of those means and how each can be used to build lasting trust.

 The injunction to simplify everything is nothing new to regular readers of this blog.
-In fact you might be tired of us saying it.
+In fact you might be tired of us saying it2.
 Regarding trust and buy-in, simplicity has an almost magical quality.

 In a 2009 Harvard Business Review article, Ron Ashkenas relays a story about a CEO of an insurance company who brought his managers together for a conference.
 The CEO gave the managers five minutes to fill out an application for the simplest life insurance policy the company offered.
 Of course, none of them could do it.
 Having convinced managers that their policies were hopelessly complex, the group launched a comprehensive program of simplifying their policies, procedures, and explanations.
 As a result, new sales increased 7% in the following year, and policy renewals increased 24%.
-People literally bought in at significantly higher rates, all because things were made simpler.
+People literally bought in at significantly higher rates, all because things were made simpler3.

 Besides making it easier to do business, simplicity also changed the underlying relationship between the company and its customers.
 When you ask redundant questions, one of the subtle messages to customers is that we don’t trust your answers — we need to ask you the same thing several times in different ways so that we can make sure you’re being truthful.
 Similarly, when you create complicated explanations of products, services, and contracts, customers often feel that you aren’t being truthful about what’s being offered — otherwise the material would be straightforward and easy to understand.
 In other words, complexity does more than just waste your customers’ time — it potentially undermines the relationship.